Basbousa – an Egyptian Semolina Yoghurt Cake

 Today things are very different.
 Life for migrants can be tough.
 Feelings of homesickness can sometimes be overwhelming and being able to connect with friends and family can often be a lifesaver.
 Lebara are specifically set up to help migrants and to connect them to each other and to their friends and family back home.
 Lebara Mobile offer a free SIM with low cost international calls, no contract and no hidden charges.
 To enable migrants to help each other, Lebara to Lebara calls are free.
 And you don’t have to be coming to or leaving from the UK either, Lebara operates globally.
 My experiences of living and working abroad would have been very different if I’d had something like this at my disposal.

 Part of the founding ethics of Lebara is to give back to the communities that migrants come from.
-Through the Lebara Foundation, a proportion of the company’s profits are donated to help displaced communities around the world with housing, health and schooling.
+A proportion of the comany’s profits go to the Lebara Foundation.
+This helps displaced communities around the world with housing, health and schooling.
 You can read about some of the people that have been helped on the Lebara site.
 This has particular resonance at the moment with the devastating earthquake in Napal which has displaced so many people.

 This recipe for Basbousa is less sweet than those I used to eat.
 I just can’t bring myself to apply the copious amounts of sugar stated in all the recipes I looked at.
 It is, nonetheless, a rather delicious sweet treat.
 I used kefir rather than yogurt, but this is the closest to the cakes I remember from all those years ago and had the same dense consistency and squiggly top.
 The flavours of lemon, rose, honey, cardamom and cloves combine to make a flavour reminiscent of Egypt at it’s best.
 Of course I had to have a slice topped with a dollop of Cornish clotted cream – for old times sake.